 39 Weeknight Dinners That Clock in Under 30 Minutes (And Won’t Punish Your Wallet)

-You can make instant ramen a meal if you treat it like a base.
-Boil the noodles, add spinach at the end, and drop in an egg to poach (or if you’re more organized than me, do a soft-boiled egg).
-I usually avoid using an entire seasoning packet to keep it from becoming overly salty.
-Include sesame oil, if available.
-It elevates the taste of the entire bowl.
+You can actually make instant ramen a meal if you think of it as a base.
+While cooking the noodles, you can also add spinach at the very end.
+You can even drop in an egg to poach it, or if you’re more organized than I am, you can do a soft-boiled egg.

 14) Shrimp Pasta